 The most noted delegates were George Washington, James Madison, Roger Sherman, Alexander Hamilton, Benjamin Franklin and George Mason.
 (Thomas Jefferson was in Europe in his capacity as Minister to France, but he expressed his cautious support for the new Constitution in correspondence with Madison.)

-Noticeably absent from the proceedings were Patrick Henry, Samuel Adams and Thomas Paine, who believed the Articles did not need replacement, only modification.
-They were concerned that a proceeding aimed at establishing a new constitution could imperil our fundamental liberties.
-Summing up their sentiments, Henry wrote that he “smelt a rat in Philadelphia, tending toward the monarchy.”
+Noticeably absent from the proceedings were Patrick Henry, Samuel Adams, and Thomas Paine who believed the Articles needed modification, not a replacement.
+Their concern was that establishing a new constitution could imperil our fundamental liberties.
+Summing up those sentiments, Henry wrote that he “smelt a rat in Philadelphia, tending toward the monarchy.”

-The Philadelphia (Constitutional) Convention opened its proceedings on May 25th, 1787, having unanimously chosen George Washington as convention president, and soon decided against amending the existing Articles in favor of drafting a new constitution.
-The next three months were devoted to deliberations on various proposals with the objective of drafting a document that would secure the rights and principles enumerated in the Declaration of Independence and in the Articles of Confederation, thus preserving Liberty.
+The Philadelphia (Constitutional) Convention opened on May 25th, 1787 and unanimously elected George Washington as the convention’s president.
+Drafting a new constitution was soon favored against amending the existing Articles.
+The next three months were devoted to deliberations on various proposals.
+The objective was to draft a document to secure the rights and principles enumerated in the Declaration of Independence and the Articles of Confederation, thus preserving Liberty.

-In late July, after much debate, a Committee of Detail was appointed to draft a document to include all of the compromise agreements, but based primarily on Madison’s Virginia Plan, establishing a republican form of government subject to strict Rule of Law, reflecting the consent of the people and severely limiting the power of the central government.
+In late July, after much debate, a Committee of Detail was appointed to draft a document that included all of the compromise agreements, but based primarily on Madison’s Virginia Plan, establishing a republican form of government subject to strict Rule of Law, reflecting the consent of the people and severely limiting the power of the central government.

 Of the 55 delegates, 39 signed the new Constitution while the remaining delegates declined, most out of concern that the power apportioned through the new plan was a threat to the sovereignty of the several states and, thus, to individual Liberty.

 The ensuing ratification debates among the states were vigorous.